seanreed1111/sql-recipes/recipes.md

 ----

-PerforMINg a Join Between Tablesin Different Databases Problem
+performing a Join BETWEEN Tablesin Different Databases Problem
 You want to use tables in a join, but they’re not located in the same database.